LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/mapping_reads/mapping_reads_otus.rst

 .. admonition:: Data and software
 	:class: green

 	The input data for this tutorial is a FASTA file comprising OTU sequences, a text file listing the ASVs grouped into each OTU, and a tab-delimited table recording reads per ASV per sample.
-If you're following along step-by-step, the first two files will have been produced by the :ref:`OTU delimitation<otudelim>` method of your choice.
+If you're following along step-by-step, the first two files will have been produced by the :ref:`OTU delimitation <otu_delim>` method of your choice.
 The third file will have been produced in the previous tutorial, `Mapping reads to ASVs<mapping_reads_asvs>`.
 Alternatively, the files ``otus_greedy_0.97.fasta``, TODOTODO and TODOTODO within the :ref:`sectionC archive<sectionCdata>` can be used as example data.

 	This tutorial uses the :ref:`**VSEARCH**<vsearch>` software.